 The skills and traits you need fall into four main groups.

-You may already have the skills outlined below, but if you don’t, a number of training courses are available and the ISTC provides a mentoring scheme for junior members.
+You may already have the skills outlined below, but if you don’t, a number of training courses are available and the ISTC provides a mentoring scheme for Entry-level members.

 You need excellent verbal and written communication skills.
 Depending on the industry in which you work, the purpose of your content and the people who are using it, you may produce a lot written (text-based) documentation or focus more on images, simulations, videos and flowcharts.